ilanschnell/bitarray/doc/sparse_compression.rst

     >>> assert sc_decode(blob) == a

-We binary blob consists of a header which encodes the bit endianness and the total length of the bitarray, i.e. the number of bits.
-The header is followed by an arbitrary number of blocks and a final stop byte.
+The binary blob consists of a header which encodes the bit endianness and the total length of the bitarray, i.e. the number of bits.
+The header is followed by an arbitrary number of blocks.
 There are 5 block types.
 Each block starts with a block header encoding the block type and specifying the size of the block data that follows.

 .. code-block::

    block    head         count    count   bytes             block size type     byte                  byte    per index   (encoded)     (decoded)
    --------------------------------------------------------------------------
-   stop     0x00                                            1
-   type 0   0x01..0x80   1..128   no      raw          2..129          1..128
+   type 0   0x00..0x80   0..128   no      raw          1..129          0..128
    type 1   0xa0..0xbf    0..31   no       1            1..32              32
    type 2   0xc2         0..255   yes      2           2..512           8,192
    type 3   0xc3         0..255   yes      3           2..767       2,097,152
    type 4   0xc4         0..255   yes      4          2..1022     536,870,912

+As the decoder stops whenever the decoded block size is 0, the head byte 0x00 (type 0 with no raw bytes) may be considered the stop byte.

 Speed